 I was there meeting actors and writers a lot, and I remember seeing a woman writing, with a pram at her side.
 We got to saying hello and I remember once Jo said, ‘Do you mind if I’m here…’ Then a year or so later I realised who it had been.
 And she didn’t come to the Traverse any more.

-Furthermore, it turns out that a certain Mr Jack Thorne is actually one of us, by that I mean a self confessed Potterhead!
-He reveals,
+Furthermore, it turns out that a certain Mr. Jack Thorne is actually one of us, a self-confessed Potterhead!

 I was a total Potterhead.
 I still consider myself a Potterhead and I hope the Potterheads don’t hate me so much after this that I am never allowed to be one again.

 He described himself as a “fantasy nerd” who lavishly read each novel and went to see each movie as it came out…

 … on my own in a ‘Ghostbusters’ T-shirt, so people would realise I was there for the genre.

 Tiffany was not aware of Thorne’s fandom background when he approached him to come on board as the writer.